Testarossa is releasing the 2018 Pisoni Vineyard Pinot Noir, and a release of this magnitude calls for a lengthy introduction.

 Pisoni Vineyard was planted from a ‘suitcase’ clone smuggled from the legendary La Tâche Vineyard in Burgundy (a fact that Gary will neither confirm nor deny given the legal ramifications, although after a couple bottles of Pinot Noir he will sometimes share the story of a rather salacious security check).

 Back in Monterey County, finding a reliable water source was a feat that almost bankrupted him due to multiple drilling attempts.
-Each attempt costing up to $30,000, he eventually struck a well in the highest, and most unlikely place on the ranch on his sixth attempt with the aid from a water dowser that he met in a local bar.
+Each attempt costing up to $30,000, he eventually struck a well in the highest, and most unlikely place on his ranch on his sixth attempt with the aid from a water dowser that he met in a local bar.
 Now, he protects the healthy vines from envious growers by scattering bullet shells around the perimeter of the vineyard to scare people off.
 Those brave enough to take cuttings from the first rows will be disappointed to discover they fell for a trap and their cuttings were only Merlot!

 This above and beyond approach to the founding of the vineyard is only the tip of the iceberg as it is the year in, year out farming practices of the Pisoni family that truly make this site special.